MPWMD Water Efficient Landscape Requirements (WELO)

 • Irrigation systems are required to have pressure regulators and master shut-off valves.

-• All irrigation emission devices must meet the national standard stated in the Ordinance to ensure that only high efficiency sprinklers are installed.
+• All irrigation emission devices must meet the national standard stated in Rule 142.1 to ensure that only high efficiency sprinklers are installed.

 Incentives for Graywater Usage

-Landscapes under 2500 sq. ft. that are irrigated entirely with graywater or captured rainwater are subject only to the irrigation system requirements of Appendix D, Prescriptive Compliance Option.
+Landscapes under 2,500 sq. ft. that are irrigated entirely with graywater or captured rainwater are subject only to efficient irrigation system requirements.

 Landscape Documentation Package Submittal Requirements:

 Approval of a complete landscape package is required prior to construction of any landscape.
 Submittal requirements are summarized below.
-MPWMD’s Landscape Documentation Package and Appendix D (Prescriptive Compliance Option) can be found here.
+MPWMD’s Landscape Documentation Package can be found here.

 - Water Efficient Landscape Worksheet